-Latest update as of Jan 07, 2026
+Latest update as of Jan 26, 2026

 About this fundraiser

-Alexis is just 19 years old.
+Alexis however is just 19 years old.
 She was airlifted immediately to Brigham and Women’s Hospital, where she is currently fighting for her life.
 She has suffered a severe traumatic brain injury, a broken pelvis, hips, all twelve left ribs fractured, and required emergency surgery in which part of her skull was removed to relieve swelling.
 At this time, Alexis remains intubated and is not fully conscious.
 She is not showing signs of using her left side but we hope that is due to brain swelling.
 As her sedation medications wear off, she has shown signs of strength and fight!
 Even attempting to pull at life-supporting devices requiring doctors to keep her sedated for her safety.

 At this moment, there are no clear answers about when or if Alexis will fully recover.
 What we do know is who she is: one of seven sisters, the baby of her immediate family, an auntie to three little girls with a nephew on the way, a niece, a cousin, a friend to so many and deeply loved by her mother Dana, who so many in the community know.
 Alexis is a beautiful soul, full of life, kindness, love and pure joy!
 Her absence is felt deeply by everyone who knows her.